narendrakharol037/Cognifyz_PowerBI_Internship/README.md

 :star: Source Analysis : I created two charts in which first is cloumn chart that is based on Avenue by Source and second is bar chart that is based on Source by Avenue.

-:star: Insight Extraction : I
+:star: Insight Extraction : I visualized that most of the investment avenues preferred Financial Consultance, followed by Newspapers and magazines.

+:star: Source by Avenue :

+1. Mutual Funds :

+The most common source of information for mutual  fund is financial consultants, with 18 mentions. this indicates that investors mostly preferred professional advice.

+2. Equity :